Richard E. Butler: Death

-Butler died in Melbourne in 2012 at the age of eighty-six.
-In a statement of condolences to his friends and family, Australian communications minister Stephen Conroy said: "Dick helped shape the telecommunications industry we know today.
+Butler died in Melbourne in 2012 at the age of 86.
+In a statement of condolences to his friends and family, the Australian communications minister Stephen Conroy said, "Dick helped shape the telecommunications industry we know today.
 In the decades following his leadership of the ITU, he continued to make a substantial contribution.
-As recently as this year, Dick was an honoured member of Australia's delegation to the World Radiocommunication Conference...For over 30 years he has mentored many individuals both from Australia and around the world.
+As recently as this year, Dick was an honoured member of Australia's delegation to the World Radiocommunication Conference...
+For over 30 years he has mentored many individuals both from Australia and around the world.
 He will be missed by all."